hazelcast/hazelcast-reference-manual/src/RingBuffer.md

     </ringbuffer>
 ```

-The ring buffer store properties are :
+Below are the explanations for the Ringbuffer store configuration elements:

-- **class-name**: The name of the class implementing the `RingbufferStore` interface.
+- **class-name**: Name of the class implementing the `RingbufferStore` interface.

-- **factory-class-name**: The name of the class implementing the `RingbufferStoreFactory` interface.
+- **factory-class-name**: Name of the class implementing the `RingbufferStoreFactory` interface.
 This interface allows a factory class to be registered instead of a class implementing the `RingbufferStore` interface.

-Either the `class-name` or the `factory-class-name` property should be used.
+Either the `class-name` or the `factory-class-name` element should be used.

 ### Configuring Ringbuffer In-Memory Format